Six Ways That CBD for PTSD May be the Most Appropriate and Effective Medicine of Them All

 Modulates Pain Receptors

 Another common experience among those with PTSD is dysfunctional pain modulation.
 There is a strong, yet poorly understood, connection between chronic pain and PTSD.
-Pain is one of the systems regulated by our endocannabinoid system, so the relationship makes sense.
+Pain is one of the systems our endocannabinoid system regulates, so the relationship makes sense.

 Cannabidiol is increasingly thought to be a useful endocannabinoid regulator.
 It seems to work to return a dysfunctional endocannabinoid system back to homeostasis.
 Unfortunately, the research into CBD for pain is only in the early stages, but when combined with other cannabinoids, like THC, it does show some benefit.
 A THC:CBD combination has already been approved in some countries, for the treatment of pain associated with Multiple Sclerosis.